virajtk/MAD-Tute1/README.md

 -Added values to TextViews  using Design>Attributes and also done manually

-Used filters to see the activity life cycle using Logcat
+Used filters to see the activity life cycle using Logcat Note : Use 'lifecycle' keyword to filter activities from others in Logcat